Raja2591/Polaron-Coherence-in-2D-aggregates-using-openmp/README.md

 Create Sparse Matrix using Slepc and Petsc

-I will be updating shortly on how to use the program and learn the basics on Slepc and Petsc
+This program shows how to use Sparse Matrix techniques to build hamiltonians